Discover how to budget without regular paychecks with these three easy-to-follow steps.

 1. Business Checking

-Here you’ll have your checks auto-deposited, you’ll plunk your daily cash from tips if you get them, and you’ll deposit your invoice payments from clients.
+Use this account for your checks, your daily cash from tips if you get them, and your invoice payments from clients.
 You’ll make only three transfers from this account each month: one to each of the below accounts.

 2. Personal Checking

-From this account, you’ll pay all your bills—essentials, priorities and lifestyle—but you won’t spend more than you’ve paid yourself any month.
-This account will also receive any monthly “bonus” you might want to pay yourself when your income exceeds your target, and you have money left to spend beyond your savings (which is technically a fourth transfer).
+From personal checking accounts, you’ll pay all your bills—essentials, priorities and lifestyle—but you won’t spend more than you’ve paid yourself any month.
+This account will also include any monthly “bonus” you might want to pay yourself when your income exceeds your target, and you have money left to spend beyond your savings (which is technically a fourth transfer).

 3. Emergency Savings